Freelance Auditor: – see Subcontractor.

 from the activities of other persons, bodies or organizations.

-owners, managers, or auditors) has a business interest in the outcome of the audit (this includes, but is
+managers, or auditors) has a business interest in the outcome of the audit (this includes, but is not limited

 The Member Firm shall not perform social compliance audit services at any facility where the Member Firm,